ifpa-footbag/footbag-org/README.md

 Github pages is used for hosting.
 It serves the content of `dist` directory and that is why that folder is pushed to Github. `npm run build` builds the app into dist folder.

+## Technology

+- Open-wc (https://open-wc.org/) configurations are used for serving, packaging and testing application
+- Common UI components are build with Web Components (https://developer.mozilla.org/en-US/docs/Web/Web_Components)
+- Vaadin router (https://vaadin.com/router) is used

 ## Component Structure

 ```